-Recent reviews of the principal stratum strategy in the context of clinical trials in drug development have been given by \citet{bornkamp2021principal} and \citet{lipkovich2022using}.
-Articles showing the potential of principal stratification often rely on dated case studies (see \cite{jin2008principal}, \cite{schwartz2011bayesian}, among others).
+Recent reviews of the principal stratum strategy in the context of clinical trials in drug development were provided by \citet{bornkamp2021principal} and \citet{lipkovich2022using}.
+Articles showing the potential of principal stratification often rely on dated case studies \cite[see][among others]{jin2008principal,schwartz2011bayesian}.

-Yet, motivated by a recent RCT in Oncology, we can deal with and specify a problem-driven model that could address substantive research questions under different scenarios.
+Yet, motivated by a recent RCT in oncology, we can deal with and specify a problem-driven model that could address substantive research questions under different scenarios.
 In this article, we provide a method to answer questions raised during the last years by the pharmaceutical community \citep{akacha2017estimands, qu2020general, qu2021implementation}, specifically addressing the treatment discontinuation problem in continuous time.
 In terms of \textit{efficacy}, we can provide well-defined estimands for measuring treatment effects for those who potentially adhere to the treatment for its intended duration and causal effects for those who potentially discontinue the treatment at a certain time.
-Our model can also estimate the percentage of patients that discontinue the treatment and, leveraging the available covariates, the probability that a specific patient will discontinue the treatment and after how long.
+Our model can also estimate the percentage of patients who discontinue treatment and, leveraging the available covariates, the probability that a specific patient will discontinue treatment and after how long.

-Previous works exploited the advantages of a Bayesian approach for inference in a PS framework when dealing with post-randomisation events occurring in clinical trials; see \citet{magnusson2019bayesian}, \cite{ohnishi2022bayesian} and \citet{mattei2020assessing}.
-In this work, the Bayesian approach allows us to properly take into account that the discontinuation time is either not defined (for those who would never discontinue) or continuous; in the latter case, it generates a continuum of principal strata.
-Moreover, we consider that both survival time and discontinuation time are subject to censoring.
-Although it addresses a different problem, our model is indeed similar to that in \cite{mattei2020assessing}, under the common framework of the PS.
-However, our approach overcomes the limits of \cite{mattei2020assessing}, whose application cannot be targeted for current policy interests and cannot shed light on the role of the covariates in this framework.